The Sheward Partnership Philadelphia Office Fitout – Path to Sustainability Certification Highlights

 WORKPLACE ERGONOMICS

-The daily tasks of our work can default to a seated position for the majority of the day.
-To support both work productivity and discourage sedentary behavior, all workstations have a motorized sit to stand primary worksurface to allow occupants to change their working posture while continuing computer work.
+Our daily work tasks can default to a seated position for the majority of the day.
+To support both work productivity and discourage sedentary behavior, all workstations were offered motorized sit-stand desks to allow occupants to change their posture throughout the day.
+In total 82% of workstations are equipped with sit-stand desks.
 In addition to a moveable worksurface, a dual monitor arm is provided at each individual workspace that offers a full range of adjustability to achieve proper line of sight and arm positioning.
 All workstations, private offices, and meeting rooms have a fully-adjustable task chair that adjusts to each occupant who sits.
 The optimal seat height, seat depth, armrest placement, lumbar support, and recline tension is going to be different for each individual and your chair should support you in each of these areas.
 The placement of your feet, and angle of your wrists and elbows, greatly impact a person’s comfort throughout the day.

 EMPLOYEE AMENITIES